Nash Exchange Trading Up 130.3% Over Last Week (NEX)

-Nash Exchange (CURRENCY:NEX) traded 5.8% higher against the U.S. dollar during the 1 day period ending at 13:00 PM E.T. on April 5th.
-One Nash Exchange coin can now be purchased for approximately $2.49 or 0.00004415 BTC on major exchanges.
-During the last week, Nash Exchange has traded 130.3% higher against the U.S. dollar.
-Nash Exchange has a market capitalization of $72.56 million and approximately $471,833.00 worth of Nash Exchange was traded on exchanges in the last day.
+Nash Exchange (CURRENCY:NEX) traded 5.8% higher against the US dollar during the 1 day period ending at 7:00 AM Eastern on April 10th.
+Nash Exchange has a total market cap of $72.56 million and $471,833.00 worth of Nash Exchange was traded on exchanges in the last 24 hours.
+During the last seven days, Nash Exchange has traded up 130.3% against the US dollar.
+One Nash Exchange coin can currently be bought for about $2.49 or 0.00004415 BTC on major cryptocurrency exchanges.

 About Nash Exchange